arevindh/pihole-speedtest/README.md

 ## Features

-Pull requests and suggestions are welcome.
-Are you on an unsupported distro?
-Let us know!
+Pull requests and suggestions are welcome!

-* Supports Debian-based distros with and without `systemd`
 * Fast and safe un/re/install and update script (Mod the Mod)
+* Supports Debian, Fedora, and derivatives with and without `systemd`
 * A pretty line or bar chart on the dashboard of any number of days
 * Test ad-hoc and/or on a schedule, with automatic failover
-* View the results and export them as a CSV in the log
+* List the results and export them as a CSV in the log
+* View logs and closest servers in settings
 * Flush or restore the database
 * Customizable speedtest server
 * Everything is a button — no CLI required*